-27. (1) A person under 17 years of age may not drive a motor vehicle on a road.

-(2) A person under 21 years of age may drive only the classes of motor vehicle on a road as prescribed by the Governor in Council in Regulations.

-(3) For purposes of subsection (2), an agricultural vehicle is deemed not to be driven on a road while it is being driven in the course of the internal operations of a farm.

-(4) Any person who drives, or causes or permits any person to drive, a motor vehicle in contravention of this section, commits an offence.

-(5) A person prohibited by this section from driving a motor vehicle or any class of motor vehicle by reason of his or her age, is disqualified from holding or obtaining a licence to drive such motor vehicle as he or she is, by virtue of this section, forbidden to drive.
+- 27. (1) A person under 17 years of age must not drive a motor vehicle on a road. - (2) A person under 21 years of age may drive only the classes of motor vehicle on a road as prescribed by the Governor in Council in regulations. - (3) For purposes of subsection (2), an agricultural vehicle is deemed not to be driven on a road while it is being driven in the course of the internal operations of a farm. - (4) A person who drives, or causes or permits any person to drive, a motor vehicle in contravention of this section, commits an offence.
+Penalty: A fine of £500 or imprisonment for 3 months, or both. - (5) A person prohibited by this section from driving a motor vehicle or any class of motor vehicle by reason of his or her age, is disqualified from holding or obtaining a licence to drive any motor vehicle he or she is, by virtue of this section, forbidden to drive.